 normative, non-normative, ensure

 p.153.26 change “Each Nontransmitted BSSID Profile subelement only contains elements for a BSS with a nontransmitted BSSID.” to: “Each Nontransmitted BSSID Profile subelement contains only elements for a BSS with a nontransmitted BSSID.”

+[RS: accepted]

 p.237.20 change “NOTE 1—A non-AP HE STA maintains two NAVs, but an HE AP might only maintain one NAV (see 26.2.4 (Updating two NAVs)).” to “NOTE 1—A non-AP HE STA maintains two NAVs, but an HE AP might maintain only one NAV (see 26.2.4 (Updating two NAVs)).”

+[RS: accepted]

 p.274.50 change “The requesting STA can send a new request, but will only receive an Accept TWT if it uses the dictated TWT parameters.” to “The requesting STA can send a new request, but will receive an Accept TWT only if it uses the dictated TWT parameters.”

+[RS: accepted]

 p.
 367.32 change “NOTE 2—Partial BW feedback can only be solicited with an HE TB sounding sequence and cannot be solicited with an HE non-TB sounding sequence.” to “NOTE 2—Partial BW feedback shall be solicited with an HE TB sounding sequence and shall not be solicited with an HE non-TB sounding sequence.”

+[RS: rejected.
+We can’t have normative requirements in a note.
+I think the intent here is to inform the reader on the implications of a normative requirement stated elsewhere.
+“Can” is appropriate here because it means “is allowed to” in this context.]

 p.369.34 change “In this case the HE beamformee can only repeat the entire non-TB sounding sequence.” to “In this case the HE beamformee shall repeat the entire non-TB sounding sequence.”

+[RS: rejected.
+Informative statement.
+“Can” is appropriuate here and means “is allowed to”]

 p.383.33 change “The TWT scheduled STA can send a new request, but will only receive an Accept TWT if it uses the dictated TWT parameters.” to “The TWT scheduled STA can send a new request, but will receive an Accept TWT only if it uses the dictated TWT parameters.”

+[RS: accepted]

 p.385.23 change “A TWT scheduled STA should only send frames that satisfy the Broadcast TWT Recommendation subfield recommendations in Table 9-298a” to “A TWT scheduled STA should not send frames that do not satisfy the Broadcast TWT Recommendation subfield recommendations in Table 9-298a”

+[RS: accepted (only is inappropriate here because it could be interpreted to mean the STA cannot do anything else)]

 p478 Figure 27-1 change “A 20 MHz-only non-AP HE STA only supports VHT transmission on 20 MHz channel width” to “A 20 MHz-only non-AP HE STA supports VHT transmission only on 20 MHz channel width”

 p478 Figure 27-1 change “A 20 MHz-only non-AP HE STA only supports HT transmission on 20 MHz channel width” to “A 20 MHz-only non-AP HE STA supports HT transmission only on 20 MHz channel width”

+[RS: accepted (both changes)]

 p478 Figure 27-2 change “Receive Procedure (A 20 MHz-only non-AP HE STA only supports HT PHY reception on 20 MHz channel width)” to “Receive Procedure (A 20 MHz-only non-AP HE STA supports HT PHY reception only on 20 MHz channel width)”

 p478 Figure 27-2 change “Receive Procedure (A 20 MHz-only non-AP HE STA only supports VHT PHY reception on 20 MHz channel width)” to “Receive Procedure (A 20 MHz-only non-AP HE STA supports VHT PHY reception only on 20 MHz channel width)”

+[RS: accepted (both changes)]